root-foundation/root/README.md

 Therefore, we must:
 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
-2. Give each individual a stake in the collective upside to unite society.
+2. Give each individual a stake in the collective upside to elevate our baseline along with our success.

-Otherwise opportunity becomes concentrated in those who won't be burdened by debt and we will fail to realize our potential.
+Otherwise opportunity becomes concentrated in those who aren't be burdened by debt (i.e., those with extreme wealth), dividing society and preventing a future of collective opportunity and prosperity.
 # ACT II — Tokenization

 ## Venture capital